 Little Bradley Falls

-Little Bradley Falls is a wide, 4 tiered waterfall, that cascades into a large pool below it.
-The pool is surrounded by large rocks, and a small “beach” like area, perfect for small children is to the right.
-The pool isn’t too deep, and nice for wading, and splashing around.
-Due to recent rains, there was a lot of silt in the water.
+The pool is surrounded by large rocks, and a small “beach” like area, perfect for small children, is to the right.
+The pool isn’t too deep, and nice for wading and splashing around.
+Due to recent rains, there was a lot of silt in the water during our visit.

-We arrived later in the evening, and met many people with teens and children walking back to the parking lot.
-When we arrived there were only a few people at the falls itself.
+When we arrived, there were only a few people at the falls itself.
 We found a large rock, sat down, and enjoyed the sights and sounds, along with some water and snacks.

 Little Bradley Falls is really a beautiful waterfall.
-We spent the remainder of our time photographing the Little Bradley Falls and exploring around a little, before heading back to the parking lot and calling it a day.
+We spent the rest of our time photographing the Little Bradley Falls and exploring around a little, before heading back to the parking lot and calling it a day.

 Little Bradley Falls Wrapping Up